micihime/my-remix-app/README.md

 # Welcome to Remix + Vite!

+My first Remix app with Drizzle, for learning purposes.

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.

 ## Development